 By comparison, Guangdong and its immediate neighbours are home to about 24 percent of China’s population.
-Henan and its immediate neighbours, in the more populous northern part of China, have about 33 percent of China’s population.
+In the more populous, northern part of China, the province of Henan and its immediate neighbours have about 33 percent of China’s population.
 And Uttar Pradesh and its immediate neighbours have about 42 percent of India’s population.

 On the graph earlier, I included England, rather than Britain as a whole.
-Britain has four constituent countries, England being the largest of these of course, with 84 percent of Britain’s population.
+Britain has four constituent countries (England, Scotland, Wales, and Northern Ireland), England of course being the largest of these, with 84 percent of Britain’s population.
 Within England, none of the nine regions shown in the map above has more than 15 percent of the English population.
 The three southeastern regions – London and its two surrounding regions – have about 45 percent of the English population.

 A less demographically lopsided archipelago is Japan, where the largest regions are located in the centre of the country.
 This map shows 8 regions and47 prefectures; the largest region (Kanto, shown in green) accounts for about 34 percent of Japan’s population; the largest prefecture in that region (Tokyo) accounts for about ten percent of Japan’s population.
 The three central regions (Kanto, Chubu, and Kansai, shown in green, turquoise, and purple here) together are home to 97 million people, about 77 percent of the country’s population.